gg64du02/digispark-sonar-speaker/README.md

 ## Schematic:

-Check out the Fritzing files (you might need the digispark mini ATTiny 85 and HC-SR04 added to your components to open it).
+Check out the Fritzing file (you might need the digispark mini ATTiny 85 and HC-SR04 added to your components to open it).

 Or see the image: